-How does the public health emergency affect members?
+How does the public health emergency continuous coverage requirement impact members??

-Congress has recently passed a bill that ends the continuous coverage requirement in spring 2023.
-This will allow states to begin normal renewal processes.
-Colorado will take 12 months (14 months including noticing) to renew members based on their annual renewal date.
+In December 2022, Congress passed a bill that ends the continuous coverage requirement in spring 2023.
+This required states to return to normal eligibility renewal processes.

-Health First Colorado and CHP+ will return to normal eligibility renewal processes with renewals due in May and noticing beginning in March 2023.
+Health First Colorado (Colorado’s Medicaid program) and Child Health Plan Plus (CHP+) will return to regular eligibility renewal processes with renewals notices going out in March 2023 for people with May renewal dates.
 The Department of Health Care Policy & Financing (HCPF) will take 12 months (14 months including noticing) to complete renewals for each of the approximately 1.7 million people currently enrolled.
 Not all members will be renewed at the same time.
 Each member’s renewal month will align with their already established annual renewal month.
 Some members will be automatically renewed based on the most recent information already on file with the state.
 Other members will need to go through the renewal process and take action.
 The Department will send renewal packets to those members in advance of their renewal dates with key information and their individual timelines to take action.

 What can members do now to prepare for the end of the continuous coverage requirement?